 Why the Most Intelligent People Often Feel the Least Confident

 Why the Most Intelligent People Often Feel the Least Confident (The Dunning Kruger Effect).
-Understanding is very important because extremely confident people sound like they know what they’re doing, but often it’s the reverse.
+Extremely confident people sound like they know what they’re talking about, but often it’s the reverse, which can lead to serious consequences.
 Here’s why, and how to deal with it… ~

-Action: Ask a person to “explain the mechanics” of their idea rather than debating the conclusion.
+Don’t trust confidence.
+After all, anyone can fake confidence to get what they want.
+And many people will learn tricks to persuade people.
+Ask a person to “explain the mechanics” of their plan rather than debating the conclusion.

 Source: Kruger J and Dunning D, “Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments,” 1999.